isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 The ``reservations-lookup-first`` is a boolean parameter which controls whether host reservations lookup should be performed before lease lookup.
 This parameter has effect only when multi-threading is disabled.
-When multi-threading is enabled, host reservations lookup is always performed first to avoid lease lookup resource locking.
+When multi-threading is enabled, host reservations lookup is always performed first to avoid lease-lookup resource locking.
 The ``reservations-lookup-first`` parameter defaults to ``false`` when multi-threading is disabled.

 .. _host_reservations_as_basic_access_control4: